bdotte/tapestry-profiler/README.md

 __Overall__ section is often the most useful, but if there is lots of concurrent use, it isn't always clear which lines belong to which requests, because they are all combined together.
-The key is to look for the "cliffs", in this case `Board.setupRender()` follows into `DAOImpl.getRelevantCases()`, which turns out to be the root problem of that section. `Layout.getTitle()` is an isolated, separate, problem.
+The key is to look for the "cliffs", in this case `Board.setupRender()` follows into `DAOImpl.getRelevantCases()`, which turns out to be the root problem of that section. `Layout.getTitle()` is a separate problem.

 # Configuration